How To Spot and Avoid the Biggest Home Organization Mistakes

 Coordinate The Containers

 Use matching containers for hand soap and lotion to make your bathroom counter look neat and put together.
 Replacing different bottles with uniform ones (with labeled dispensers) enhances the overall aesthetic.
 This choice makes your vanity appear more put together.
-With this easy solution, you can get rid of clutter and avoid spending extra money on pretty soap bottles.

 Keep Storage Box

 For items you prefer to keep out of sight but easily accessible, use a stylish storage box.
 These larger boxes are perfect for medications and other essentials that don’t need to be on display.
-Opt for a trendy cane storage box to add a touch of elegance to your bathroom countertop organization.

 Turn A Shelf Into A Vanity